Wave: Dispersion

 A wave undergoes dispersion when either the phase velocity or the group velocity depends on the wave frequency.

-Dispersion is most easily seen by letting white light pass through a prism, the result of which is to produce the spectrum of colors of the rainbow.
-Isaac Newton performed experiments with light and prisms, presenting his findings in the Opticks (1704) that white light consists of several colors and that these colors cannot be decomposed any further.
+Dispersion is seen by letting white light pass through a prism, the result of which is to produce the spectrum of colors of the rainbow.
+Isaac Newton was the first to recognize that this meant that white light was a mixture of light of different colors.